• Snowdrop in spring Snowdrops

 • Crafternoon – 3 to 5 pm, Three Horseshoes, Chapmanslade

-• Chapmanslade Parish Council meeting — 7.30 pm in the Village Hall
+• Chapmanslade Parish Council meeting – 7.30 pm, Chapmanslade Village Hall – all welcome!

 • Community Church Coffee Morning – 10 am to 12 noon, Three Horseshoes, Chapmanslade